bvongunten/tiffanys/README.md

 ## Multiplatform UI
+Beware: Tiffanys is in early stage of development.
+ChessLink and Lichess support works quite well, but you might not want to play rated games from the start ;)

-Download Tiffany's UI for Mac & Windows [here](https://github.com/bvongunten/tiffanys/releases/tag/v0.6.0-alpha)
+Download Tiffany's UI 0.6.0-alpha for Mac & Windows [here](https://github.com/bvongunten/tiffanys/releases/tag/v0.6.0-alpha)

 Tiffany's UI supports two playing modes of which both support the usage of a ChessLink board: